FarmDyn/documentation/docs/template/plant_nutrition.md

                                                                               * p_SimRes(curRotTill,crops,intens,"Nleach")  )  ;
 ```

-Furthermore, the SIMPLACE results contain an N balance which is summarized in the following equation.
+Furthermore, the SIMPLACE results contain a N balance which is summarised in the following equation.
 Please note
-that the calculation of this balance differs from the balance calculation under the Fertilization Ordinance.
+that the calculation of this balance differs from the balance calculation under the Fertilisation Ordinance.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/simplace_module.gms GAMS /NSurplusSim_\(cu/ /;/)
 ```GAMS